 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shandon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Shandon is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Shandon who work in maintenance occupations (19.49%), office and administrative support (12.50%), and personal care services (11.86%).

-Shandon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Shandon doesn't have a public transportation system that people use for their commute.

 The per capita income in Shandon in 2022 was $27,376, which is lower middle income relative to California and the nation.
 This equates to an annual income of $109,504 for a family of four.
 However, Shandon contains both very wealthy and poor people as well.